The Reimagined Ranch at Death Valley: Better Than Ever

 The arrival area has been reimagined as a Spanish Colonial Revival town square, complete with new eco-friendly, energy-efficient buildings that are replacing outdated structures.

 Welcome to the new and improved Ranch at Death Valley.
-After this year’s successful relaunch of the historic four-diamond Inn at Death Valley following the largest renovation project in the hotel’s history, now it’s the ranch’s moment in the spotlight.
+After the successful relaunch of the historic four-diamond Inn at Death Valley following the largest renovation project in the hotel’s history, now it’s The Ranch’s moment in the spotlight.

 Meet the Ranch at Death Valley

 Set on the valley floor below and a short distance from the Inn, the Ranch has its own identity, history, and atmosphere.
 With a true western atmosphere, some liken it to a combination of a dude ranch and a national park lodge.
 The ranch borders the challenging Furnace Creek Golf Course, the world’s lowest golf course, as well as a majestic, oasis-like date palm grove that’s been restored to its historic splendor.

 Although originally a working ranch that was built in the 1930s, most of its structures date to the 1950s.
 With a classic mid-century feel, the ranch offers 244 rooms in several low-slung one- and two-story buildings arranged around broad lawns.
 Many rooms open onto patios, while others have balconies overlooking the grounds.